 Eligibility: You must be enrolled as a first, second, or third year student in one of the 21 optometry schools in the U.S. or Puerto Rico.

-1. Teams of two students will first submit an entry form and optometric innovation or creative business concept in the form of a 1-page business proposal showcasing their proposal of “The Future of Optometry”.
+1. Teams of two students will first submit an entry form and optometric innovation or creative business concept in the form of a 1-page business proposal showcasing their proposal.

 2. A select number of teams will then develop and present their concept in the form of a presentation and business plan to a panel of judges at the Regional School Level Competitions.
 The presentation will be limited to twenty minutes with an additional ten minutes for a question and answer session.